 Extra protein for post-run recovery

 The final stage of our spoilt trail-dog / boss athlete post-run routine is basically to ensure he’s eating enough high-quality food.
 It makes sense that if we benefit from a protein shake after an intense workout, to help repair our muscles, then our dog should benefit from it, too.
-That, and obviously most of a dog’s diet should be animal protein anyway.
-So I feed Kepler more on trail run days, including giving him something nice and meaty to chew on after a run if it’s not quite dinner time yet – that’s usually a bully stick or something equally tasty and digestible.
+That, and obviously most of a dog’s diet should be mostly animal protein anyway.
+So I feed Kepler more on days where I’ve taken him running, including giving him something nice and meaty to chew on after a run if it’s not quite dinner time yet – that’s usually a bully stick or something equally tasty and digestible.

 At the end of the day, just like with your own post-workout routine, how much you do for your dog after a trail run can be as much or as little as you feel necessary – you may not stretch or have a protein shake yourself, and that’s fine – equally, you may not feel it necessary to do some of the things mentioned here.
 But this is what we do, and it makes us feel good about caring for our dog!